Q: What does the state of Colorado require of homeschoolers?

 Q: My family travels a lot.
 Can we still do that if we are part of L.E.A.P.?

 A: Yes, you can.
 We respect your homeschool freedom to schedule your year as you see fit for your family.
 Please let us know when you are going to be absent and make sure to make arrangements with teachers for any classes you are going to miss so your student doesn’t get behind.
-Students must be in class 60% of the time in order for class credit to be awarded.
+A high percentage of absences could cause less class credit to be awarded.